mxgardner/portfolio/README.md

 ++ Cute CSS stylings

-Thank you to the friendly folks @TheOdinProject for teaching me how to deveolp a website!
+Thank you to the friendly folks @TheOdinProject for teaching me how to develop a website!